Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

 ### Client Certificate request
 Client certificates are requested in `ssl_certifica_by_lua` phase where Kong does not have access to `route` and `workspace` information.
 Due to this information gap, Kong will ask for the client certificate on every handshake if the mtls-auth plugin is configured on any Route or Service.
 In most cases, the failure of the client to present a client certificate is not going to affect subsequent proxying if that Route or Service does not have the mtls-auth plugin applied.
 The exception is where the client is a desktop browser which will prompt the end user to choose the client cert to send and lead to User Experience issues rather than proxy behavior problems.
 To improve this situation, Kong builds an in-memory map of SNIs from the configured Kong Routes that should present a client certificate.
-To limit client certificate requests during handshake while ensuring the client certificat is requested when needed, the in memory map is dependent on all the Routes in Kong having the SNIs attriubute set.
-When any routes do not have SNIs set, Kong must request the client certificate during every TLS handhshake.
+To limit client certificate requests during handshake while ensuring the client certificate is requested when needed, the in memory map is dependent on all the Routes in Kong having the SNIs attribute set.
+When any routes do not have SNIs set, Kong must request the client certificate during every TLS handshake.

 - On every request irrespective of Workspace when plugin enabled in global Workspace scope.
 - On every request irrespective of Workspace when plugin applied at Service level